Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 When the drop of consciousness that knows itself as an individual drifts back far enough, it becomes like the drop that falls into the ocean.
 The Atman (Soul) falls into the Paramatman (Supreme Soul).
 The individual consciousness falls into the Universal Oneness.
 And that’s it.

-This is often known as the experience of returning home or returning to our true nature beyond the limiting ego that likes to control, manipulate, run away from, and fear life.
+This is often known as the experience of returning home or returning to our true nature beyond the limiting ego that likes to control, manipulate, run away from, cling to, and fear life.

 But this journey can take many lifetimes, and even enlightenment isn’t the end (for whatever is static is dead – and there’s no such thing as death ultimately).
 There are still layers upon layers of deepening, opening, and expanding to be experienced.

-Our souls all share one great craving: to be free of our limited selves, the narrowness and suffocating emptiness of our reality.
+Our souls all share one great craving: to be free of our limited selves and the narrowness and suffocating emptiness of our thoughts.

 We need to move through the emotional, mental, physical, and etheric pollution of our lives to reconnect with our souls.
 And this is not an easy path, especially when we are so habituated to a certain state of living.